albertcroig/Stewart-SVG-Projection-js/README.md

 - **amplitude**:
 - **direction**: What is considered positive angles.
 In this case, it should remain the same for everyone because it is hard coded like that, where the uneven indexes have a mirrored rotation value.
 Default=[1, -1, 1, -1, 1, -1]

-The following option is located inside the `getAnimationAnglesBtn` click event in the main.js script.
+The following options are located inside the `getAnimationAnglesBtn` click event in the main.js script.

 - **steps**: Number of steps to calculate.
 More steps increase precision (up to a limit).
-Default=2800 with "remove redundant" option, 2050 without
+Default=2600 with "remove redundant" option, 2050 without.

+When remove redundant rows option is checked, there are two extra options for better laser control.
+These are necessary due to the imperfections of the laser activation.
+It's a way to avoid undesired laser activation.
+- **leadingZeros**: Add steps in the beginning preventing laser from activating before we want it to.
+Default=10
+- **zerosToKeep**: Keep steps where laser is off (when passing from an SVG closed path shape to another) preventing laser from activating in between.
+Should be an even number, minimum 2.
+Default=12

 ## Mathematical Description
 Most of the mathematical calculations used to make this possible are well described in Robert Eisele's paper [Inverse Kinematics of a Stewart Platform](https://raw.org/research/inverse-kinematics-of-a-stewart-platform/), so I highly recommend to check it before continuing.
-Using said equations, it's possible to determine the necessary angles to rotate for each servo, in order to obtain a desired **rotation** and **translation** of the platform.
+Using said calculations, it's possible to determine the necessary angles to rotate for each servo, in order to obtain a desired **rotation** and **translation** of the platform.

 ### The problem
-*The problem narrowed down to finding how the platform needed to rotate and translate to make the projection onto the wall.*
+*The problem narrows down to finding how the platform needs to rotate and translate to make the projection onto the wall.*

 The starting point with the SVG plotter was the following: